-“The earlier you go, the sooner you can return and the sooner we can plan for the spring season.”
-Ezra said excitedly as his voice could handle.
+“The earlier you go, the sooner you can return and the sooner we can plan for the spring season,” Ezra said as excitedly as his voice could handle.

 “And if they come after you, what will you do?”
-Kailo asked.
+Kailo asked, in a concerned tone.
 The ‘they’ he was referring to was one of the many groups of self-appointed leaders that governed the land.
-Since the government shutdown five years before, the frustrated citizens took it upon themselves to rule over their own states.
-Due to several differences in motives, the central governing power of each state split into more divisions, making the once united nation more separated than it had ever been.
-One thing remained the same across different territories; the possession of seeds was prohibited.
+Since the government shutdown five years before, the frustrated citizens took it upon themselves to rule over their own territories.
+Due to differences in motives, the central governing power of each state split into even more divisions, making the once united nation more separated than it had ever been.
+One thing remained the same across most territories — possessing seeds was prohibited.

 Part of this was due to luck, but the expertise of Ezra’s son, Craig, also helped.
-Before his disappearance the year before Craig had installed a mechanism called the Bermuda Tri-45, which prevented the farm from being detected by the strongest satellite.
-No one was able to track their exact location, at least not to their knowledge.
+Before his disappearance the last year Craig had installed a mechanism called the Bermuda Tri-45, which prevented the farm from being detected by the strongest satellite.
+No one was able to track their exact location … at least not to their knowledge.